abdullahkaracabey/grpc_bloc_example/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## For analytics and crashlytics integration
+Run the following commands.
+- dart pub global activate flutterfire_cli
+- flutterfire configure

+For starting mock server run command below
+- dart bin/server

+For api url you must create .env file in route folder and content the keys below
+- apiUrl=127.0.0.1
+- port=80